 More and more homes now include a headset that augments reality and creates visuals that transport us out of our homes and into a simulated world.
 In 2014, the worldwide VR industry had a market value of over $6 billion, and current forecasts by Statista indicate that this number could soon boom to up to $40 billion.

 But games aren’t the only product available for VR headsets.
 There are quite a few functions that the headsets perform, from streaming video services to helping students learn a skill through realistic simulation.
-Moreover, the sports industry has begun to utilize VR in a variety of ways, from training methods to fan engagement to spectatorship.
+Moreover, the sports industry has begun to utilize VR in a variety of ways, from playing games with launch monitors to training methods, to fan engagement and spectatorship.

 In terms of major sports leagues, VR functions as a tool for developing athlete skills.
 The NFL, in particular, has enjoyed the benefits of VR training.
 Top-seeded teams like the San Francisco 49ers, Kansas City Chiefs, and New England Patriots all use VR technology to condition athletes.